wdv4758h/pypy-extradoc/talk/fosdem2015/talk.rst

 |pause|

-* More competition between implementations would benefit us
+* More competition between implementations would benefit everybody

 Why can't other implementations implement the C API
 ---------------------------------------------------